AnthonyCxx/Notes-and-Writeups/Powershell/Variables and Datatypes.md

 # Variables and Datatypes in Powershell
 Variables are flexible storage locations for data that can be invoked by name.
 Powershell is a [strong, dynamically-typed](https://www.smashingmagazine.com/2013/04/introduction-to-programming-type-systems/) language, which means that although variables do have a datatype, they can change dynamically.
 Variables are denoted by a prepended `$`, which is used to reference/invoke them.
 Like most languages, Powershell provides a number basic datatypes; however, as Windows is an API-based operating system (in contrast to Linux), most of the data transferred in the system is done in the form of objects, not raw data/text.
-For example, when you make a web request with `Invoke-WebRequest` (_curl_ on Linux), you get back a "BasicHtmlWebResponseObject" object, not text.
+For example, when you make a web request with `Invoke-WebRequest` (_curl_ on Linux), you get back a _BasicHtmlWebResponseObject_ object, not text.
 If you want the text, you need to use the `.Content` property.

 # Datatypes and Type Accelerators
 Below is a table of some common datatypes and their attributes.
 You can find a comprehensive list of datatypes [here](https://docs.microsoft.com/en-us/powershell/scripting/lang-spec/chapter-04?view=powershell-7.2).
 Some of the names of the types are rather long, so Powershell provides a list of shorthands/aliases for datatypes called